skip to main content

 Photo by @stephsklanks

-Being in labor and giving birth come with a lot of side effects, both physical and emotional.
-Your body has done some pretty amazing things, but it’s also been through a lot and will need time to heal.
-That healing often comes with all over soreness, vaginal bleeding, night sweats, mood fluctuations, engorged breasts and, yes, your first postpartum bowel movement.
+Giving birth comes with a lot of side effects, both physical and emotional.
+Your body has done some pretty amazing things, it’s been through a lot and will need time to heal.
+That healing often comes with soreness, vaginal bleeding, night sweats, mood fluctuations, engorged breasts and, yes, your first postpartum bowel movement.

 Embrace the adult diapers

-They may feel embarrassing to wear, but when it comes to managing your postpartum bleeding, we swear by adult disposable underwear.
-Most brands don’t look or feel like the kind of diaper you might imagine (especially not like baby diapers).
+They may feel embarrassing to wear, but when it comes to managing your postpartum bleeding, we swear by disposable adult diapers.
+Most brands don’t look or feel like the kind of diaper you might imagine, especially not baby diapers.
 Some even have cute designs to make them feel more like underwear.
 They’re super comfortable and, most importantly, can hold a lot of liquid for heavy postpartum bleeding.
-So no shame here—you rock those adult diapers!
+Keep in mind: These are different from the mesh underwear you get in the hospital or typically see in postpartum recovery kits—those ones don't come with absorbent pads sewn in, whereas these do.

 1. Unwrap regular sanitary pads (we recommend using larger ones to cover more surface area)